 What is EPA?

 When you think EPA, think ANTI-INFLAMMATORY!
 Eicosapentaenoic acid (EPA) is also found in the brain, but not to the degree that DHA is.
-EPAs fights overall inflammation and can be beneficial against inflammatory based disorders such as cardiovascular event, diabetes, cancer, autoimmunity, Alzheimer’s, etc.
+EPAs fights overall inflammation and therefore may be beneficial against disorders such as cardiovascular event, diabetes, cancer, autoimmunity, Alzheimer’s, etc.

 What are Trans Fatty Acids?